-Heredity: Having a family member, such as sister, mother, or aunt with endometriosis.
+Heredity: Having a family member, such as a sister, mother, or aunt with endometriosis.

 Menstrual History: Having a history of menstruation disorders, shorter or longer than normal cycles, and heavy menstrual bleeding.

-Early menstruation: Onset of early menstruation can also be a risk factor.
+Early menstruation: The onset of early menstruation can also be a risk factor.